The Best Luxury Train Journeys in Europe: 7 Trains Compared for 2026

 Bernina Express — the UNESCO crossing

-The Bernina Express runs from Chur in Switzerland to Tirano in northern Italy, crossing the Bernina Pass at 2,253 metres — the highest rail crossing in the Alps and a UNESCO World Heritage route.
-The journey takes approximately four hours and costs from approximately £70 in first class — making it the most accessible luxury-adjacent train experience in Europe.
-The Landwasser Viaduct (shared with the Glacier Express route), the Morteratsch Glacier, and the descent into the Italian Valtellina valley provide four hours of continuous dramatic scenery.
-For travellers building an Italian itinerary around the VSOE, the Bernina Express from Tirano to St Moritz can be added as a day trip from the Italian side — creating a train journey combination that covers both the definitive luxury train and the definitive scenic train in a single trip.
+The Bernina Express runs from Chur in Switzerland to Tirano in northern Italy, crossing the Bernina Pass at 2,253 metres — the highest rail crossing in the Alps, on the UNESCO-listed Rhaetian Railway.
+The journey takes roughly four hours and costs from about £70 in first class, making it the most accessible luxury-adjacent train in Europe.
+The Landwasser Viaduct (shared with the Glacier Express route), the Morteratsch Glacier and the spiralling Brusio circular viaduct on the descent into the Italian Valtellina deliver four hours of near-continuous drama for a fraction of any overnight fare.

 Al Andalus — Moorish Spain by rail